 3kg cabbage 6 tablespoon of salt

-Chopping knife Chopping board (Food processor if you don’t want to cut the cabbage yourself) Large mixing bowl Preserving jars, mason jars, jam or pickle jars, etc. Cloth or glad wrap for covering the jar (optional).
-Rubber band or twine for securing the cloth (optional)
+Chopping knife Chopping board (of food processor to save time chopping cabbage.)
+Large mixing bowl Preserving jars, mason jars, jam or pickle jars, etc.

 Chop the cabbage finely.
 Discard wilted leaves and get rid of the core.
 If you have a lot of cabbage it’s probably wise to use a food processor.

 Transfer the sliced cabbage into a large mixing bowl, add the salt and start working the salt into the cabbage with your hands.
 You can also use a potato masher but I find that using my hands works best.
 Slowly the salt will force the liquid out of the cabbage and the cabbage will become watery.
 This can take 10 to 15 minutes.

 Now pack the cabbage into your prepared jars.
 I like using kitchen tongs for this but you can also just use your hands or a spoon.
 Make sure to press the cabbage down firmly and pour all the liquid in the jars too so the cabbage is fully submerged.
 If there’s not enough liquid simply dissolve 1 teaspoon of salt in 1 cup of water and add enough to submerge the cabbage.
 Once the cabbage is submerged, close the jar using the lids.